Rust Ownership

 Try it Yourself »

-is copied into b
+Here, a is copied into b,

-not moved, so you can still use b
+not moved, so you can still use b.

 Clone

-, if you really want to keep the original value and
+For other types, like String, if you really want to keep the original value and

-also assign it to another variable, you can use the .clone()
+also assign it to another variable, you can use the .clone() method, which makes

 a copy of the data: